-Potassium is one of the seven essential macrominerals, along with calcium, magnesium, phosphorus, sodium, chloride and sulfur.
-We require at least 100 mg of potassium daily to support key bodily processes.
+Potassium is one of the seven essential macrominerals.
+The human body requires at least 100 milligrams of potassium daily to support key processes.

-Potassium's primary functions in the body include regulating fluid balance and controlling the electrical activity of the heart and other muscles.
-Potassium is an electrolyte that counteracts the effects of sodium, helping to maintain a healthy blood pressure to support.
-It is also needed to maintain acid-base balance.3
+The primary functions of potassium in the body include regulating fluid balance and controlling the electrical activity of the heart and other muscles.

-This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular vitamins and minerals.
-It provides an in-depth look at recommended intake of potassium, its possible health benefits, foods high in potassium and any potential health risks of consuming potassium.
+This MNT Knowledge Center article provides an in-depth look at recommended intake of potassium, its possible health benefits, reliable sources of potassium, the effects of consuming too much or too little potassium, and any potential health risks of consuming potassium.

-Potassium supplements are available, but it is best to obtain any vitamin or mineral through food.
-It is not the individual vitamin or mineral alone that make certain foods an important part of our diet, but the synergy of the foods nutrients working together.
+Potassium supplements are available.
+However, it is best to obtain any vitamin or mineral through food.
+It is not individual vitamins or minerals that make certain foods important for healthful living, but the combined efforts of a range of nutrients.

 Blood pressure and cardiovascular health

-Low potassium intakes have been linked time and again with high blood pressure and cardiovascular disease.1 Most people know that maintaining a low sodium intake is essential to lowering blood pressure, but ensuring a good intake of potassium may be just as important.
+Low potassium intake has repeatedly been linked with high blood pressure and cardiovascular disease.
+Maintaining a low sodium intake is essential to lowering blood pressure, but ensuring a good intake of potassium may be just as important.

 Bone and muscle maintenance

-Potassium-rich foods promote an alkaline environment in the body, unlike the common acidosis caused by the typical Western diet.
-Metabolic acidosis is triggered by a diet full of acidifying foods like meat, dairy and processed cereal grains, which can cause nitrogen excretion, loss in bone mineral density and muscle wasting.
+Potassium-rich foods maintain an alkaline environment in the body, unlike in acidosis.
+Metabolic acidosis is triggered by a diet full of acidifying foods like meat, dairy products, and processed cereal grains.
+Acidosis is a common outcome of the typically acidic Western diet.

 Foods high in potassium